Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 The taxes are 20% of each part's price you receive.
 If the customer is special, he has a 10% discount on the total price with taxes.
 If a given price is not a positive number, you should print "Invalid price!" on the console and continue with the next price.
-If the total price is equal to zero, you should print "Invalid order!" on the console.
+If the total price is equal tzero, you should print "Invalid order!" on the console.

 Input